-The social studies curriculum, which is aligned to the MAS, ensures that students are not only prepared for high school and college, but also prepared for the rest of their lives as global citizens.
-Developing students' understanding in the disciplines of history, geography, civics and government, economics and public discourse ensures readiness for college and responsible citizen involvement.
-In addition to supporting learning in these areas, the social studies curriculum also incorporates the skills required by the MAS for Literacy in History/Social Studies in sixth through eighth grades, which allow students to develop and utilize critical thinking skills by making connections, inferences and arguments around the content and learned skills.
-This focus on content, skills and critical thinking produces students who are knowledgeable in social studies and prepared to participate in society as informed citizens.

-The curriculum emphasizes the social studies disciplines that will best prepare students to be contributing members of society.
-Students who master the social studies curriculum will understand how geography and economics interact in a global society.
-Through exposure to primary and secondary sources, students will develop knowledge of our shared national and world history and be able to make connections between the past and present and between cultures and government systems that are familiar and those that are not.
+The NHA social studies curriculum, aligned to the Michigan GLCEs, addresses history, geography, civics and government, economics, and public discourse, thereby ensuring readiness for college and responsible citizen involvement.
+The curriculum also incorporates the skills required by the MAS for Literacy in History/Social Studies in sixth through eighth grades, allowing students to develop and utilize critical thinking skills by making connections, inferences and arguments around the content and learned skills.
+Through exposure to primary and secondary sources, students develop knowledge of shared national and world history, and are able to make connections between the past and present as well as between cultures and government systems.